 For the best results, place roof ventilation near the roof’s peak and soffit vents in the eaves.
 Air flows in through the soffit vents and out through the roof vents.
 Vents come in various styles.
 We chose rectangular, hooded roofing vents and rectangular soffit vents because they’re easy to install.
-Everything you need is available at home centers.
+Everything you need to begin a how to roof ventilators project is available at home centers.
 Aside from vents, you’ll need a handful of 1-1/4 in. roofing nails, 1/2-in. galvanized screws for the soffit vents, utility knife blades, a dust mask and one tube of roofing cement for every three vents.
 You’ll cut holes for the vents with a jigsaw or reciprocating saw.
 Expect to spend a full day on this project.
 A cool day is best.
 On a warm day, attics can get dangerously hot.
 Heat also makes shingles easy to damage.

 How many vents do you need?
 First determine your attic area by multiplying the length by the width.
 A 30 x 40-ft. attic, for example, has an area of 1,200 sq. ft.
 Then aim for about 1 sq. ft.
 (144 sq. in.) of vent opening per 150 sq. ft. of attic.
 The building code lets you reduce that by half under some conditions, but more roof ventilation is usually better.
-The open area of a vent is sometimes listed on the vent as NFVA (net free vent area).
+The open area of a vent is sometimes listed on the roof air vent as NFVA (net free vent area).
 If not, measure the size yourself.
 Roof vents will provide about half of the vent area and soffit vents the other half.

 How to install roof vents

-Photo 1: Mark attic vent locations
+Photo 1: Mark attic roof air vent locations

 Photo 2: Cut the shingles for roof vents